-What an awesome end to the week filming Gillian and Ryan’s Loch Ness Country House Hotel wedding.
+What an awesome end to the week, when I was hired as Gillian and Ryan’s Loch Ness Country House Hotel wedding videographer.
 This was going to be the longest weekend I’ve had filming weddings.
 A 6.30am departure from Edinburgh.
 Film the wedding in Inverness (ending with a fireworks display at 11pm).
 Stay overnight in Inverness, then a quick blast back down the A9 to film another wedding at Solsgirth House, Dollar!
-400 miles covered.
+Over 400 miles travelled.
 Several hours of wedding footage.
-And half decent weather for a change.
-What a weekend!
+And decent weather for a change.
+What a great weekend!

 Beautiful bride Gillian arrived in a lovely old Morris Minor car.
 Her Bridesmaids arrived in a classic Volkswagen camper van.
 The bridesmaids’ yellow dresses were perfect for such a sunny day.
 The service was conducted by really nice, laid-back Minister Scott Polwarth.
 He was kind enough to allow me to set-up my tripods wherever I wished.

-After shooting some gorgeous photos and video, it was time to head over to the Loch Ness Country House Hotel for the wedding reception.
+After shooting some cinematic video footage of the newly-weds, it was time to head over to the Loch Ness Country House Hotel for the wedding reception.
 The beautiful weather meant everyone could enjoy a drink or two outdoors.
-I love to film the guests chatting, making new friends and catching with old friends and family, my cameras and lenses allowing me to do this discreetly, ensuring the true atmosphere of the occasion is captured.
+I love to film the guests chatting, making new friends and catching with old friends and family, my cameras and lenses allowing me to do this discreetly, ensuring the wonderful atmosphere at this beautiful venue is captured.

 Gillian and Ryan were piped into Loch Ness Country House Hotel’s huge marquee to rapturous applause.
 Speeches and toasts followed.
-I filmed these with two cameras, ensuring the edit will be kept interesting and varied.
+I filmed these with two cameras, ensuring the wedding video edit will be interesting and varied.
 The speeches were good fun to watch and film.

 I also filmed the first few dances with two cameras.
 One camera focused on the band, the other mounted on my Steadicam rig.
 This allows me to film gorgeous cinematic shots of the newlyweds during their first dances.
 A much more dynamic and interesting way to film than most videographers.
 By the third dance, the party was in full swing.
 I had time to go and check into my hotel and start charging my batteries and backing up today’s footage in preparation for the next day at Solsgirth House.
 My day ended with heading back to the party to film a surprise fireworks display which Gillian had secretly arranged for Ryan.

-A wonderful end to the most amazing wedding day.
+A wonderful end to the most amazing wedding day in a beautiful location.
 It was great to be filming a Loch Ness Country House Hotel wedding, with the added bonus of beautiful weather the icing on the cake of a day I will remember for a long time.
 I was knackered by the time I got to bed, but what a buzz having filmed so many lovely scenes!